Geminids Meteor Shower: How to Watch This Spectacular Event

 Science Behind Meteor Showers

-When Earth passes through a debris trail, tiny dust and rock particles enter the atmosphere at high speed.
-Friction heats them, causing them to glow and burn up, producing the bright streaks we call meteors.
-The color of a meteor depends on its composition—iron‑rich meteors tend toward orange or yellow, while magnesium‑rich ones can appear blue or green.
+Apparently, The friction caused by the atmosphere heats up the particles, causing them to glow and burn up, producing the bright streaks we call meteors.
+Probably, The color of a meteor depends on its composition, with iron-rich meteors tending towards orange or yellow, while magnesium-rich ones can appear blue or green.

 Interesting Facts About 3200 Phaethon